Dark Matter from Evaporating Primordial Black Holes in the Early Universe: Primordial Black Holes and Mass Spectrum

 \section{Primordial Black Holes and Mass Spectrum}

-In this work we are interested in those PBHs which are rather short lived.
-These PBHs evaporated in the very early stage of universe expansion, well before the onset of (BBN).
-These short lived PBHs can have significant effect in the present universe.
-First of all, these decays can lead to a significant influx of entropy into the plasma which can dilute the magnitude of any preexisting asymmetry.
-Secondly, dark matter can be produced as a result of PBH evaporation.
-In this work we are interested in the production of dark matter.
-It is shown in this paper that with the proper choice of parameter, relics produced in the process of PBH evaporation would make significant contribution to the density of dark matter. \\~\\ We consider the universe is initially in the radiation dominated (RD) stage when the cosmological matter is mostly made up of relativistic particles.
-During this epoch the energy density is given by: \be \rho_{rel} ^{(1)}= \frac{ 3 m_{Pl}^2}{32 \pi t^2} . \ee Here $m_{pl}$ is the Planck mass.
-The cosmological scale factor varies with time in the following manner: \be a_{rel} (t) = a_{in} \, \left(\frac{t}{t_{in}}\right)^{1/2}. \ee If the number density of the PBHs were sufficiently large and they were massive enough to survive up to the moment when they started to dominate in the universe, the energy density after a certain time $t_1$ is given by: \be \rho_{nr} = \frac{ m_{Pl}^2}{6 \pi (t+ t_1) ^2}. \ee Here $t_1$ is established from the condition of equality of (\ref{rho-rel}) and (\ref{rho-nr}) at the moment of equilibrium $t_{eq}$.
-A nice review on the instant change of regime can be found in \cite{decaying} It can be shown that $t_1 = t_{eq}/3$, while $t_{eq}$ can be found from the equations: $a_{in} / a_{eq} = (t_{in} / t_{eq})^{1/2} = \rho_{BH}^{in}/\rho_{rel}^{in}$.
-After a certain time $t_2$, the PBHs evaporate and producing relativistic matter and the expansion regime returned to the relativistic one when all or a significant part of PBH evaporated: \be \rho_{rel}^{(2)} = \frac{ 3 m_{Pl}^2}{32 \pi( t+t_2)^2}. \ee Here $t_2$ is determined by the condition of the equality of $\rho_{nr}$ (\ref{rho-nr}) and $\rho_{rel}^{(2)}$ (\ref{rho-rel2}) at the moment of PBH decay $t=\tau_{BH}$.
+In this work, we focus on short-lived PBHs that evaporated early in the universe's expansion, prior to the onset of BBN.
+These short-lived PBHs have significant implications in the present universe.
+Firstly, their decays can introduce a substantial influx of entropy into the plasma, potentially diluting any preexisting asymmetry.
+Secondly, the decay of PBHs can generate a baryon asymmetry.
+Lastly, PBH evaporation can result in the production of dark matter.
+Specifically, we investigate the production of dark matter in this study and demonstrate that, by appropriately selecting parameters, relics generated from PBH evaporation can make a substantial contribution to the dark matter density.

+Initially, we assume the universe is in a radiation-dominated (RD) stage, where most of the cosmological matter consists of relativistic particles.
+During this epoch, the energy density is given by: \be \rho_{rel} ^{(1)}= \frac{ 3 m_{Pl}^2}{32 \pi t^2} . \ee where $m_{Pl}$ is the Planck mass.
+The cosmological scale factor evolves with time according to: \be a_{rel} (t) = a_{in} \, \left(\frac{t}{t_{in}}\right)^{1/2}. \ee If the number density of PBHs is sufficiently high and their mass allows them to persist until they begin dominating the universe, the energy density after a certain time $t_1$ is given by: \be \rho_{nr} = \frac{ m_{Pl}^2}{6 \pi (t+ t_1) ^2}. \ee where $t_1$ is determined from the condition of equality between the $\rho_{rel}$ and $\rho_{nr}$ at the equilibrium time $t_{eq}$.
+The value of $t_1$ can be calculated as $t_1 = t_eq / 3$.
+The equilibrium time $t_{eq}$ can be obtained from the equations: \be a_{in}/ a_{eq} = (t_{in} / t_{eq})^{1/2} = \rho_{BH}^{in} / \rho_{rel}^{in}. \ee Following a certain time $t_2$, the PBHs undergo evaporation and produce relativistic matter, causing the expansion regime to return to the relativistic stage when all or a significant portion of the PBHs have evaporated.
+The energy density during this stage is given by: \be \rho_{rel}^{(2)} = \frac{ 3 m_{Pl}^2}{32 \pi( t+t_2)^2}. \ee where $t_2$ is determined by the condition of equality between $\rho_{nr}$ (\ref{rho-nr}) and $\rho_{rel}^{(2)}$ (\ref{rho-rel2}) at the time of PBH decay, $t=\tau_{BH}$.